marcusgia2505/classsExGameInstructions/docs/Programming.rst

 All parameters are also available as pre-defined globals variables.
 All globals variables (including the ones calculated in globals programs) are stored automatically.

+The globals variable :php:`$maxWin` is used for limiting the maximum which is paid out via :ref:`Elements:Winner's Draw`.

 Functions
 ~~~~~~~~~~